SergiuCl/coronaCases/project/README.md

 ### Introduction

-My program is a web application developed in Flask.
+Corona Virus Project is a web application developed in Flask.
 The web application contains regulary updated information about the new Corona virus situation around the world and is focused on Austria, the country where I currently live.

+### Description

 On the main page are displayed the latest news in Austria via an API from https://newsapi.org/.
 All of them are displayed in a HTML table and each news contains an image, title, a short description and a link that redirects the user to another HTML page when clicked.
 This page shows the image, title, content and a frame with Corona Cases in Austria.
 The news are updated every 10 minutes using a Background Scheduler.